 Global IT Director / Leader | Financial Markets Analyst / Digital Business Entrepreneur |

-My friend, the international sales rep, traveled the globe selling warehousing automation solutions; now, he runs a blog writing about his travel experiences; he loves it, although he took a significant pay cut for the move.
+My friend, the international sales rep, traveled the globe selling warehousing automation solutions; now, he runs a blog about his travel experiences; he loves it, although he took a significant pay cut for the move.

 A software developer I know from my previous career is making a success of his small software development company.
 Another ex-colleague moved into the business of website optimization (SEO) utilizing his technical IT skills.